brandur/sorg/content/articles/api-paradigms.md

-Here's one final strong opinion: religious adherence to REST is overrated and its perceived advantages have never materialized as fully as its proponents claimed.
+Here's one final strong opinion: religious adherence to REST is overrated and its perceived advantages have never materialized as fully as its proponents hoped.
 Whatever we choose next should aim to be flexible and efficient, and GraphQL seems like a good candidate for that.
 We should move to GraphQL as a backend and combine it with great